What is a Trapped Nerve?

 - Corticosteroid Injections can be organised by referring to a Medical Specialist (if necessary).

 Are you suffering from nerve pain or tingling?
 Are you concerned you may be giving yourself a permanent injury?
-Research shows that physiotherapy is proven to be an effective way of treating a Trapped Nerves.

 See an expert at Spine & Sports Physiotherapy now and be free from nerve pain forever!!!